dynastyprocess/DynastyProcessDraftContest/about.md

 **PRIZES**

-Top finishers will get their choice of:
+Top finishers will get one of:

 * A copy of the predraft and postdraft [Late Round Prospect Guide](https://lateround.com/#guides) courtesy of JJ Zachariason!
 * A one year membership to [Campus 2 Canton](https://campus2canton.com), courtesy of the awesome C2C team!